mnemonic-bit/SampleNuget/SampleNativeNuget/README.md

-# SampleNuget library
+# SampleNativeNuget library

-This library is only for instructional purposes to learn how C# projects can be deployed as Nuget
+This library is only for instructional purposes to learn how C# projects that include native code can be deployed as Nuget

 For more documentation, please visit the project page at